Take the First Step Toward Your Welding Career Now!

 Learn Arc Welding

-If you’re interested in being able to arc weld and ready to pursue welding as a possible career path, you will need formal training, whether that’s through an apprenticeship or a trade school program.
+If you’re interested in being able to arc weld and ready to pursue welding as a possible career path, you will need formal training through an apprenticeship or a trade school program.

-You can complete training in under a year.
 Typically, most programs fall into the 7-10 months range, depending on if you attend class full time.
-For example, one of our partner schools, Tulsa Welding School (Oklahoma and Florida), has a seven-month professional welder program.
+For example, one of our partner schools, Tulsa Welding School (with campuses in Oklahoma and Florida), has a seven-month welding program.

 Explore arc welding training programs near you.